Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 A common order of creating NFT would be

-- Create Admin Account with `transaction/setupAdminAccount`.
-- Owner then make this account Admin, and gives that account ability to create own Brand, Schema and Template with `transactions/addAdminAccount`
-- Create new Brand with `transactions/createBrand` using Admin Account.
+1. Creating new Brand with `transactions/createBrand.cdc` transaction.
-- Create new Schema with `transactions/createSchema` using Admin Account.
+2. Creating new Schema with `transactions/createSchema.cdc` transaction.
-- Create new Template with `transactions/createTemplate` using Admin Account.
+3. Creating new Template with `transactions/createTemplate.cdc` transaction.
-- Remove the Template with `transactions/removeTemplate` using Admin Account.
-- Create NFT Receiver with `transaction/setupAccount` .
-- Create Mint of Templates and transfer to Address(having Setup Account enabled) with `transaction/mintNFT` You can also see the scripts in `transactions/scripts` to see how information can be read from the TriQuetaNFT.
+4. Create NFT receiver with `transaction/setupAccount.cdc` transaction for the end-user who will receive the NFT.
+5. Mint NFT and transfer that NFT to given address(having NFT-receiver) with `transactions/mintTemplate.cdc` transaction.

+You can also call scripts to fetch and verify the data, basic scripts would be

+1. Get all brands ids by calling `scripts/getAllBrands.cdc` script.
+2. Get specific brand data by its brand-id by calling `scripts/getBrandById.cdc` script.
+3. Get all schemas by calling `scripts/getallSchema.cdc` script.
+4. Get specific schema by its schema-id by calling `scripts/getSchemaById.cdc` script.
+5. Get all templates by calling `scripts/getAllTemplates.cdc` script.
+6. Get specific template by its tamplate-id by calling `scripts/getTemplateById.cdc` script.
+7. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
+8. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.

 ### TriQuetaNFT Events